 Since 2001, the Writers’ Federation of Nova Scotia’s Alistair MacLeod Mentorship Program has offered emerging writers the opportunity to develop their craft under the guidance of established authors.
 Many past participants have gone on to publish their books across Canada and abroad.
 Thanks to support from the RBC Foundation and other sources, the WFNS is able to pay the program’s mentors an honorarium without any cost to apprentice writers, beyond WFNS membership dues and the application fee.

 By the application deadline, interested applicants must submit a cover letter, writing sample, and personal responses to a number of questions about their writing.
 Beyond getting in all the necessary documents on time, what can writers do to strengthen their applications?
 To answer this question, we talked to some key people who have experience with the program.
 In listening to their answers, we quickly noticed some similarities.
-Their advice can be summed up with the following five points.
+Their advice is summed up in the following five points.

 1) Know what we’re looking for